af83/ucengine-docs/pro_services.md

 ## U.C.Engine editor

 **U.C.Engine by af83**

-af83 is the inventor and main editor of U.C.Engine.
+af83 is the creator and main editor of U.C.Engine.

 We provide a whole set of services around U.C.Engine : consulting, prototyping, user experience design, engineering, hosting support and training.

 More detail on our [[U.C.Engine by af83 website|http://ucengine.af83.com]].

 ## U.C.Engine application development